 From Wagner to Wrestling: The Thin Line Between Enjoying a Performer and Condoning Their Real-Life Actions

 In early 2016, an audio recording emerged of Terry Bollea, a.k.a.
 Hulk Hogan, making derogatory comments towards people of colour.
-A huge public backlash followed in which everyone was rightfully outraged, and Hogan was eventually released from his WWE contract and is now no longer promoted by the company.
+A huge public backlash followed in which everyone was rightfully outraged, and Hogan was eventually released from his WWE contract and was now no longer promoted by the company.
 This was entirely justified by WWE, as a person who makes those remarks needs to be punished by losing his job and having his reputation tarnished.
 WWE could and should not consciously give any continued platform for Hogan to voice his opinion, as his attitude and his position of power are quite a dangerous combination.
 But should we never enjoy a Hulk Hogan match ever again?

 This issue was raised by Jo Graham on her podcast How2Wrestling with Kefin Mahon, where they did an episode on Hulk Hogan after these comments came to light.
 While reviewing a match between Hulk Hogan and Vince McMahon at Wrestlemania 19, Jo remarked that she had no one to cheer for in the match, as on one side was the evil heel Mr McMahon, and on the other was the racist Hulk Hogan.
 But was Hulk Hogan the racist or was Terry Bollea?